Thibaud Elzière: Other companies

 In total, Thibaud Elzière is the creator of around ten startups.
 While he generally delegates the day-to-day management of all these companies, still being head of Hexa, in 2019 he decided to become CEO of Folk, a xRM or "extended relationship management" application, created within the startup studio.
 This choice was motivated by the fact that he had great ambitions for this project, without however managing to properly pitch it to potential candidates.
 It was also an opportunity for him to directly apply the advice he used to give to business executives.

 In 2020, he teamed up with Louis de Gouyon Matignon, then a space law student, and invested 500,000 euros to launch Gama Space, a startup aimed at producing solar sails.
 This propulsion device uses the radiation pressure emitted by stars to move through space like a sailboat, whereas current systems only have electric or thermal propulsion.
 In 2022, Gama Space raised two million euros, notably from the French National Centre for Space Studies and Bpifrance.
 The sail, which measures 74 square meters and is fifty times thinner than a human hair, is made from ultra-thin plastic aluminized.

 The following year, he launched Iconic House with his brother Robin Michel.
 The idea was born when the two founders owned a loft too large for the two of them to live in.
 They decided to turn it into a place where friends and business acquaintances would stay, before turning it into the headquarters of Iconic House.
 The company's concept is based on the purchase of luxury houses and villas, which are renovated before being made available for seasonal rental, with the services of a palace.
 The first houses are located in Hossegor, Courchevel and Gordes.

 In 2023, Thibaud Elzière teamed up with Matthias Goldenberg and Pierre Escrieut, two former employees of the automotive equipment manufacturer Valeo, to launch Kate, a microcar manufacturer.
 They believe they are the future of everyday mobility, rather than SUV or other energy-hungry vehicles, whether thermal or electric.
 They therefore bet on a small, light, clean and financially accessible car.
 To this end, in 2022 they acquired Nosmoke, a company founded in 2012 that was then generating four million euros in sales.
 They announced an initial fundraising of seven million euros in 2023.
-The launch of the K1, their first vehicle which should cost less than 15,000 euros to buy, is scheduled for 2026.
+The launch of the K1, their first vehicle which should cost less than 15,000 euros to buy, was abandoned in 2025.